mmollina/selfmap/README.md

 **selfmap** is an experimental R package for estimating recombination fractions in selfing populations using a hidden Markov model (HMM) and expectation-maximization (EM) algorithm.
 This implementation focuses on partially inbred populations (e.g., F₂) and is currently optimized for that use case.

-> ⚠️ **Warning**: Although the code can handle individuals from generations beyond F₂ (e.g., F₆), the current algorithm assumes an F₂ structure.
-Results for later generations may be biased.
-Use with caution in such cases.

 ## Installation

 To install `selfmap` and its dependencies, including the simulation tool [`SIMpoly`](https://github.com/mmollina/SIMpoly), use: